linq2js/reslot/packages/reslot/readme.md

   return (
     <>
+      {
+        // a component that contains complex logic, we can use memo() to wrap this component,
+        // but it's hard to deal with the component has function type prop values }
       <BigDataTable />
       {
         // Step 3: Mark slots.
 For example, in our case, the counter slot is only the changing counter value.